Schwinger effect in axion inflation on a lattice

-The resulting suppression of EM field production significantly reduces the amplitude of primordial magnetic fields, effectively ruling out axion inflation as a source of intergalactic magnetogenesis.
+The resulting suppression of EM field production significantly reduces the amplitude of primordial magnetic fields, effectively ruling out high scale axion inflation as a source of intergalactic magnetogenesis.
 Avoiding strong suppression requires fermion masses large enough to inhibit Schwinger production---necessitating a large Higgs VEV during inflation and favoring low-scale inflation scenarios.
 These findings motivate future studies on low-scale inflationary models and on connections between the axion and Higgs sectors, with potential implications for collider signatures.
-Finally, a different formulation of the Schwinger current, based on a numerical integration of $\partial_\tau J$ provides an increased $B$ field, warranting further investigation. \\
+A different formulation of the Schwinger current, based on a numerical integration of $\partial_\tau J$ provides a very similar result for the present-day $B$ field strength (see Fig.~\ref{Fig:BLplotmain}), which remains well below the level required to account for the blazar observations.
+The generation of inhomogeneities in fermion energy density and the resulting inhomogeneous bulk motions of the plasma remain suppressed during our simulations as we show in the Supplemental Material.
+However, addressing the full MHD evolution is an important task for future studies.
+Finally, the prevalence of the Schwinger effect in other areas of physics (e.g.~\cite{tolosa2024analog, dunne2009catalysis}), provides an exciting avenue for applying the physical intuition gained and the code developed here to study these effects. \\

 \textbf{Data availability.} The source code used for the simulations of this study, the {\sc Pencil Code}, is freely available from Refs.~\cite{PencilCode:2020eyn,PC}.
 The simulation setups and the corresponding data are freely available from Ref.~\cite{DATA}. \\